-The AP Studio Art: Drawing course is designed for the purpose of advancing serious art students to produce a college level portfolio that shows mastery in concept, composition, and the execution of drawing.
+The AP Studio Art: Drawing course is designed for serious art students with the goal of producing a college level portfolio that shows mastery in concept, composition, and the execution of drawing.
 Students should expect the course to be rigorous.
 The digital portfolio created as a part of the course will ultimately be submitted to the College Board for evaluation/grading in May of each academic year.
 It will include images of 5 original artworks and 15 images that show evidence of a Sustained Investigation related to one or more of the 5 original artworks.
 The drawing portfolio may include traditional or experimental approaches to drawing.
 It may be rendered in a variety of drawing media and techniques.
 Students who successfully complete this course and submit an AP portfolio will receive eight additional points added to their semester averages.

-Choral (Varsity Choir)
+Varsity Choir

-Varsity Choir (Guard Chorale) is an advanced, auditioned choir of 9th -12th graders with acquired musical skills through previous training in vocal or other musical mediums.
-This ensemble requires excellence in sight-reading skills, self- disciplined work ethic, and a strong ability to match and reproduce musical pitch, and rhythmic precision.
-This is our primary performance group, and it will have a growing schedule of performance and rehearsal gatherings, as well as informal team building retreats.
-Each member is encouraged to participate in every contest throughout the year, which fosters skill building, and confidence, which is paramount for any medium of the arts.
+Varsity Choir (Guard Chorale) is an advanced choir of 9th -12th graders with acquired musical skills through previous training in vocal or other musical mediums.
+This ensemble requires proficiency in sight-reading skills, self- disciplined work ethic, and the ability to match and reproduce musical pitch, and rhythmic precision.
+This is our primary performance group, and it will have a demanding schedule of performances and rehearsals, as well as informal team building retreats.
+Each member is encouraged to participate in every contest throughout the year, which fosters skill building and increased confidence.
 The ensemble will compete in both TMEA Regional Events, as well as TAPPS Adjudication Events.